 Chime 3D covered about 10 square miles as I recall and was unique

 in a second fashion.
 There lived in it a grizzly bear.
-A mean one, as
+A mean one,

 it turned out.
-In those days we worked in pairs; I being the surveyor
+In those days we worked in pairs; I being the surveyor,

 and a rodman, working up to a kilometer apart.
 We would start

 the day usually with a hike in off the nearest road or a drop by helicopter